RickCogley/lume-deno-deploy-auth-test/README.md

 * If users access the root `/`, there is no auth prompt, but if they access `/protected/` or `/protected/subfolder/`, directly in say, a "private" browser tab for testing, you'll see the typical HTTP basic_auth browser login prompt.
 * If you use this code as a starting point, you'll need to update the variable or variables in your Deno Deploy project, referencing them as needed, and update the Deno Deploy project name in the GitHub workflow `deploy.yml` file.

 Normally I'd put the built site files folder `_site` in `.gitignore` so they are not cluttering the repo, but for demo purposes so you can see how it's being built, I left it alone.

+If you want to test the http-auth access again, just access the site or its subpaths in a private browser tab.
+Othwerwise your browser will cache the credentials.